EmblemPrograms/scholars-drill/docs/PRD.md

 ### 0.1 What this version adds

 v1.1 was written as a product spec and closed with ten Open Items, several of which said "not yet defined."
-Those items are no longer open in the abstract — the backend that ScholarDrill will run on **already exists and was read for this document**: `wamp64/www/dsa_backend`, an Express + Mongoose service, plus its live frontend consumer `wamp64/www/distingushed-scholars-academy`.
+Those items are no longer open in the abstract — the backend that Scholars Drill will run on **already exists and was read for this document**: `wamp64/www/dsa_backend`, an Express + Mongoose service, plus its live frontend consumer `wamp64/www/distingushed-scholars-academy`.

 So this version does three things v1.1 could not:

 1. Answers the Open Items that the backend already answers, with file references.
-2. Names precisely which endpoints ScholarDrill **reuses as-is**, which need **extension**, and which must be **built from nothing**.
+2. Names precisely which endpoints Scholars Drill **reuses as-is**, which need **extension**, and which must be **built from nothing**.
 3. Isolates the small number of hard blockers that stop v1 from being buildable at all.

 Everything in the v1.1 PDF that is not contradicted below still stands.
 This document does not restate the feature narrative — it makes it executable.